TidTad8/CyberBlitz-2024-Challenges/pwn/brainrot/README.md

 # Brain rot

-Leaking addresses to combat ASLR and using one_gadget to get a shell.
+Leaking address from got to get libc version, and using a one gadget to get a shell

 Creator - [@PlatyPew](https://github.com/PlatyPew)